nariakiiwatani/PublicPodcastLink/README.en.md

 If you find PublicPodcast.link useful, we'd appreciate it if you could consider making a donation.
 Any amount makes a big difference.

 We deeply appreciate your support and understanding.
-You can make a donation here: [Donation for PublicPodcast.link](https://donate.stripe.com/3cs8xhggxaMtdTq4gi)
+You can make a donation here: [Support PublicPodcast.link](https://donate.stripe.com/3cs8xhggxaMtdTq4gi)

 Thank you very much!